 You’re not depriving yourself — you’re rewiring yourself.

-7. Have a Relapse Plan
+7. Have a Recovery Plan

 Final Thoughts